Sign-up for iLab to request service or get a detailed cost estimate for your project. Please contact us at least three weeks prior to any deadline.

 Network analysis is used in systems biology to identify putative functional gene groupings.
 Gene co-expression network analysis has found many uses in the life sciences; for example, the identification of functional gene groupings in plants under stress conditions, or the identification of molecular targets for future targeted gene therapies.
 The Bioinformatics Core has developed mathematically robust and statistically meaningful network analysis methods to generate and interrogate networks from whole-genome datasets.

 We perform workshops, seminars, and personal training sessions for our investigators, for students, and for our collaborative undergraduate institutions.
-Past workshops have covered topics such as: BLAST, sequence assembly, and sequence analysis with functional annotation.
+Past workshops have covered topics such as: Python crash course, R programming, BLAST methodologies, sequence assembly, and sequence analysis with functional annotation.